Archive for the ‘

 The Assembly Education Committee started a recent public hearing on school funding at Camden County Technical Schools’ Gloucester Township Campus with the presentation of an Assembly resolution recognizing February as Career and Technical Education Month in New Jersey.

-From left: Sophomore pre-engineering student Jared Yost; Denise Barr, mother of Emma Barr, also a sophomore pre-engineering student; NJCCVTS executive director Judy Savage; CCTS Superintendent Pat Fitzgerald; Committee Chair Assemblywoman Marlene Caridad; and Committee members Assemblywoman Gabrielle Mosquera, Assemblywoman Angelica Jimenez, Asemblywoman Patricia Egan Jones, and Assemblyman Adam Taliaferro.
+From left: Sophomore pre-engineering student Jared Yost; Denise Barr, mother of Emma Barr, also a sophomore pre-engineering student; NJCCVTS executive director Judy Savage; CCTS Superintendent Pat Fitzgerald; Committee Chair Assemblywoman Marlene Caride; and Committee members Assemblywoman Gabrielle Mosquera, Assemblywoman Angelica Jimenez, Asemblywoman Patricia Egan Jones, and Assemblyman Adam Taliaferro.

 Atlantic County Institute of Technology students in the criminal justice class program and JROTC Academy received a visit from Ranger, a working military dog.
-Accompanied by Staff Sergeant Smith and Staff Sergeant Rodriguez, Ranger showed off some of the skills he has acquired, while Staff Sergeant Smith and Rodriguez talked abut the different roles they and the dog play as part of the military and the military police.
+Accompanied by Staff Sergeant Smith and Staff Sergeant Rodriguez, Ranger showed off some of the skills he has acquired, while Staff Sergeants Smith and Rodriguez talked abut the different roles they and the dog play as part of the military and the military police.